vuejs/vue-loader/docs/migrating.md

 ### PostCSS

-`vue-loader` no longer auto applies PostCSS transforms.
+Vue Loader no longer auto applies PostCSS transforms.
 To use PostCSS, configure `postcss-loader` the same way you would for normal CSS files.

 ### CSS Modules